zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Converting documents in Zudello.md

 Converting lets you move resources between different modules and submodules in Zudello.
 This guide explains how to convert documents and what to expect during the conversion process.

-> Currently conversion is only available for transaction-based modules (Sales, Purchasing, and Expenses)
+> Currently, conversion is only available for transaction-based modules (Sales, Purchasing, and Expenses)

 ## Best practices

 - Review the target module and submodule before converting
-- Consider whether you need to convert the original document, or create a converted duplicate
+- Consider whether you need to convert the original document or create a converted duplicate
 - Double-check your selection before starting the conversion

 ## Understanding document conversion